NeoPixel Breakout Board Assembly Guide

 J9 Power Input 12–45 V AC/DC/DCC

-J10 PWM Card Input 8 signal lines via CAT5/6
+J10 PWM Card Input 7 or 8 signal lines via CAT5/6

 Appendences